eduvpn/documentation/API.md

 The `two_factor_enrolled_with` values can be `[]`, one of `yubi` or `totp` or both.
 This field indicates for which 2FA methods the user is enrolled.
 It will only contain entries when `two_factor_enrolled` is `true`.

+The `two_factor_supported_methods` MAY be set, containing a list of enabled 2FA methods on the server.
+Failure to take the value of this key in account MAY result in errors when trying to enroll for a 2FA method not supported.

 ## Create a Configuration